-Internal Audit completed the review of 39 of the 49 NorthStar Management Audit recommendations.
-During 2021, LIPA deemed 3 of the 39 to remain In-Progress.
-Our testing identified three recommendations where additional supporting documentation was required, which was subsequently remediated.
-The review of an additional 13 recommendations is expected to be completed in 2022.
+Internal Audit completed the review of 40 of the 49 NorthStar Management Audit recommendations.
+The review of an additional 9 recommendations is expected to be completed in 2023.

-In addition to Internal Audit's testing, LIPA's Operations Oversight Department identified
+In addition to Internal Audit's testing, LIPA management has identified areas where Board recommendations or Project Implementation Plans will enhance the existing deliverables.

-Internal Audit is also collaborating and incorporating comments by the Department of Public Service (DPS) into our review of the effectiveness of the implementation plans in addressing the NorthStar Management Audit recommendations.
+Internal Audit is also collaborating and incorporating comments by the Department of

+Public Service ("DPS") into our review of the effectiveness of the implementation plans in addressing the NorthStar Management Audit recommendations.